 Quality over quantity matters and with these live services, it shows.
 Battle royales and competitive shooters may be simple in nature, but due to the high quality of some of these titles, it’s not difficult to see why they’re popular.
 Promising a grand, ambitious experience that expands in time is great, but it needs to be diverse and of a higher quality than what we’ve seen thus far.

 Paying 60 dollars is a lot for any title and live services should seem like a bargain due to the promised content…until you pay 30 to 40 dollars for each expansion and they end up being underwhelming.
-Rainbow Six Siege, a live service product done right, offers free content after the initial purchase.
+Rainbow Six Siege, a live service product done right, offers a ton of free content after the initial purchase.
 Its popularity hasn’t waned and for good reason, each year adds around 3 to 4 maps and 6 to 8 operators to ensure a fresh experience.
 Oh and its ranked matchmaking has been in beta for 3 years.
 Still a great experience.

 Anthem had a lot riding on its shoulders, most live services are competitive shooters and there are a number of successful examples to follow.
 With persistent online-only worlds, there really isn’t one that has hit the sweet spot.
 It’s practically been misfire after misfire with little transparency and broken promises.